Alex Rodriguez's Strip Club Knowledge Made it Into Hustlers

 However, if there's anyone who knows the ins and outs of the strip club world, it's the "Press" rapper.

 "I know how it felt when you gotta pay a house fee, and when you pay a house fee, you know how much you got left after working an eight-hour shift," the 26-year-old star told E!
-News while sitting with the rest of the cast.
-"You know, there's some strip clubs in the hood where you will work a four-hour shift and the club that [Constance] is supposed to work at, those clubs you gotta work for eight hours."

-She continued, in her distinct Cardi B voice, "If you don't have the game, baby... you gotta have that game.
+News, while sitting with the rest of the cast.

+"You know, there's some strip clubs in the hood where you will work a four-hour shift and the club that [Constance] is supposed to work at, those clubs you gotta work for eight hours," she continued.
+"If you don't have the game, baby... you gotta have that game.
 It's all about how you make a man feel."

+To learn more about what the star-studded cast had to say about the upcoming film, watch our videos above!

 Hustlers hits theaters on September 13.